bcliden/node-stream-example/README.md

 ## filter.js

-This is am example program for dealing with streams in Node.
+This is an example program for dealing with streams in Node.

 `filter.js` takes a stream of either 'x' or 'y' (utf8) via `stdin`.